-- Offers discounts (like discounts for women, non-smokers, or people who are married; discounts for paying yearly; discounts for paying your premiums using electronic funds transfer; or discounts for multiple policies). - Uses medical underwriting, or applies a different premium when you don't have a guaranteed issue right or aren't in a Medigap Open Enrollment Period. - Sells Medicare SELECT policies that may require you to use certain providers.
+- Offers discounts (like discounts for women, non-smokers, or married people; discounts for paying yearly; discounts for paying your premiums using electronic funds transfer; or discounts for multiple policies). - Uses medical underwriting, or applies a different premium when you don't have a guaranteed issue right or aren't in a Medigap Open Enrollment Period. - Sells Medicare SELECT policies that may require you to use certain providers.
 If you buy this type of Medigap policy, your premium may be less.
-See page 20. - Offers a "high-deductible option" for Plan F. If you buy Plan F with a high-deductible option, you must pay the first \$2,300 of deductibles, copayments, and coinsurance (in 2019) for covered services not paid by Medicare before the Medigap policy pays anything.
+(See page 20.) - Offers a "high-deductible option" for Plans F or G. If you buy Plans F or G with a high-deductible option, you must pay the first \$2,490 of deductibles, copayments, and coinsurance (in 2022) for covered services not paid by Medicare before the Medigap policy pays anything.
 You must also pay a separate deductible (\$250 per year) for foreign travel emergency services.